The Line Collection

 Know the feeling?

 On those gorgeous sunny days though?
-As that sun is hitting your skin, you just feel better!
+As that natural sunlight hits your skin, you just feel better!
+Now that we live in Denver, our winters are peppered with super sunny days that bring me back to life.

 Personally, sunny day make me feel like a new woman.
 I make healthier choices, am more active, more productive, happier and generally sleep better too.
 While it might seem like it’s all mental, sunshine and vitamin D play a very very important in our health too.

-What’s even crazier is that a huge percentage of Americans are actually deficient in vitamin D. While you can take a supplement, getting it from the real source is better.
+What’s even crazier is that a huge percentage of Americans are actually vitamin D deficient.
+While you can take a supplement, getting it from the natural source is better and it doesn’t take much to get it.

 Right now, it seems like there’s a trend to stay out of the sun.
 Yes, too much exposure can be bad, but not enough is detrimental as well.
 It’s a balance (like most things when it comes to health!).
 I fully support wearing SPF, especially on your face (I wear this one or this one every single day), but I also know that getting that precious vitamin D is essential to keeping my body functioning at its best.

 The benefits of sun exposure are wide and so powerful!
 You probably already know that sunshine can positively impact your mood, but did you know that it can do so much more for our long-term health as well?
-Read on to learn more about the health benefits of sunshine.
+Read on to learn more about the health benefits of vitamin D, aka sunshine!

 This is for informational purposes only and should not be taken as medical advice, obviously I am not a doctor, so if you have any concerns, please check with your doctor.